Updated: Dec 28, 2022

 Giving up on the bloomer style, we tried a few more brands, our favourite is the Tots Bots Peenut wrap, specifically designed to go over the Bamboozle, we don’t have any trouble with covering any of the nappies I’ve mentioned above.

 A very close second is the Thirsties Duo wrap.
 I really like that it is ruched the whole way around the waist, not just at the back, which meant that as we moved into pyjamas I have fewer issues with the waistband slipping under the wrap.

-We have also tried the Bambino Mio Duo, TJs and Close Parent Wrap.
+We have also tried the Bambino Mio Duo and Close Parent Wrap.
 The Bambino Mio only really works with the pre-fold, there isn’t as much wrap at the hips as others so we can struggle to get the coverage required to prevent leaks.
-The TJs and Close Parent Wraps are similar in shame and have much better coverage but we do struggle with the slightly wider Bumhugger around the hips.
+The Close Parent Wraps have much better coverage but we do struggle with the slightly wider Bumhugger around the hips.

 Overall, my favourite nighttime nappy is the Ellas House Bumhugger, because it is hemp it's super absorbent so I don't need to boost it any further, although I often do just in case.
-I also love that it is entirely fleece lined so I don't need to add any additional liners to protect H from dampness.
+I also love that it is entirely fleece lined so I don't need to add any additional liners to protect my baby from dampness.
 Over the top my wrap of choice is Tots Bots Peenut, although now we have managed to source an XL Airflow we are having better success with these.
-I believe the red markings were chaffing where H moves around a lot in her sleep so needs the legs to be very loose, which sounds odd but airflows are genuinely magic and never appear to leak even with leg gaps!
+I believe the red markings were chaffing where she was moving around a lot in her sleep so needs the legs to be very loose, which sounds odd but airflows are genuinely magic and never appear to leak even with leg gaps!

 If you’re thinking of making the switch to cloth and night and aren’t sure where to start consider how heavy your disposable is in the morning for an indication of how much much absorbency you may need.